DataDog/documentation/content/en/developers/dogstatsd/_index.md

 * Service Checks and Events
 * Tagging

-Any compliant StatsD client works with DogStastD and the Agent, but you won't be able to use the [Datadog-specific extensions](#dive-into-dogstatsd).
+Any compliant StatsD client works with DogStatsD and the Agent, but you won't be able to use the [Datadog-specific extensions](#dive-into-dogstatsd).

 **Note**: DogStatsD does NOT implement the following from StatsD: